 If you have an Indiana personal injury claim, Sevenish Law Firm will pursue compensation through the other driver’s liability policy and/or your own uninsured driver coverage.
 Your losses are covered only to the extent of the available insurance.
 You can sue an at-fault driver for the remainder not covered, but often the driver has no recoverable assets.
 We may also seek insurance compensation from any third party who has a degree of liability, such as a bar that served a drunk driver, or the manufacturer of a defective motorcycle.

-Fill out our contact form, or call toll-free 1-800-278-9200 to speak with an Indianapolis injury attorney who knows Indiana insurance law and negotiates with insurance companies on a regular basis.
+Fill out our online contact form or call toll-free 1-800-278-9200 to speak with an Indianapolis injury attorney who knows Indiana insurance law and negotiates with insurance companies on a regular basis.
 Sevenish Law Firm offers a free consultation and will take your case on a contingency fee.

-Have you been injured in a car or motorcycle accident by an uninsured driver?
-Request your free e-book "The 10 Deadly Errors That Can Wreck Your Accident Claim".
+Have you been injured in a car or motorcycle accident?
+Request your free e-book detailing what to do after being involved in an accident "The 10 Deadly Errors That Can Wreck Your Accident Claim".